-All top consultancies require candidates to be able to solve numerical problems with just pen and paper during both case interviews and the screening test before interviews.
+All top consulting firms require candidates to be able to solve numerical problems with just pen and paper during both case interviews and the screening test before interviews.

 Many candidates feel that their numeracy skills have become a little rusty after years of using Excel or calculators.
 To add to the rustiness, candidates are rarely prepared for the added pressure of having an interviewer look over their shoulders as they perform multi-step calculations.